Your Morning Brew and GLP-1s: Can You Drink Coffee While Taking Ozempic?

 1. Does coffee affect the absorption of Ozempic?

 There is no evidence that coffee affects the absorption of Ozempic when administered via injection.
-However, for those taking oral forms of semaglutide, it is generally recommended to wait at least 30 to 60 minutes before consuming any food or beverage other than plain water to ensure the medication is fully absorbed by the stomach lining.
-Because Ozempic slows down the digestive process, consuming highly acidic or caffeinated beverages too close to your dose might increase the likelihood of initial stomach irritation.
+However, for those taking oral forms of semaglutide like Rybelsus®, it is mandatory to wait at least 30 to 60 minutes before consuming any food or beverage other than plain water.
+Because any semaglutide product slows down the digestive process, consuming highly acidic beverages too close to your dose—whether injectable or oral—might increase the likelihood of initial stomach irritation.

 2. Can caffeine cause jitters while on Ozempic?

 Yes, some individuals report feeling more sensitive to caffeine while on GLP-1 medications.
 This can manifest as increased heart rate, shakiness, or anxiety.
 Because Ozempic can also slightly increase your resting heart rate, the stimulatory effects of caffeine may feel amplified.
+To stay safe, stay within the 400 mg/day caffeine guideline.
 If you experience these symptoms, it is advisable to reduce your caffeine intake or switch to decaffeinated versions to see if the symptoms subside.

 3. Is it better to drink cold brew or hot coffee while taking Ozempic?